Transplant Recipients International Organization, Inc.

 Section 3.
 Meetings.
 The Executive Committee shall meet at the discretion of the President.
 The fiscal authority of the Executive Committee shall be defined to be within the limits of the annual budget approved by the Board of Directors.
 Meetings may be conducted by telephone and electronic conference or similar communications tools by which all persons participating in the meeting can communicate with each other.

 Section 4.
 Quorum.
-Fifty percent (50%) of the members of the Executive Committee shall constitute a quorum for the transaction of business, and the manner of acting provisions shall be the same as specified in Article XI, Section 5 of the bylaws.
+Fifty percent (50%) of the members of the Executive Committee shall constitute a quorum for the transaction of business, and the manner of acting provisions shall be the same as specified in Article IX, Section 5 of the bylaws.

 Section 5.
 Reports.
 The Executive Committee shall submit minutes of all its meetings to the Board of Directors.